• Skip to main content

 X-ray of a tooth that has a post & core and dental crown.

-The post is positioned in the tooth’s root.
-It’s attached core extends up inside the tooth’s crown.
+The post is cemented in the tooth’s root.
+Its attached core extends up inside the tooth’s crown.

 As general rules of thumb:

-• If more than half of the tooth’s crown still remains, a core by itself will probably suffice.
+- If more than half of the tooth’s crown still remains, it’s generally considered that enough tooth structure still exists that a core by itself will suffice.

 Enough of this tooth’s crown portion remained following its root canal procedure that no post was required.